marcelmildenberger/graphMatching/docs/reproduction.md

 negligible.

 **Another Note:** Re-Running all experiments will take a considerable amount of time.
-Depending on your system specification you might face runtimes in excess of several weeks.
+Depending on your system specification you might face runtimes in excess of a week.
 This is due to the large number of parameter combinations for the *BFD* encodings.
 To skip this step, edit line 102 of `benchmark.py` and set it to `diffuse = [False]`.
+This should limit the runtime to 5 - 7 days.
+___
+### System Details

+The experiments were run on a virtual machine with the following specification:

+- Ubuntu 22.04 LTS
+- 22 cores of an AMD EPYC 9254 24-Core Processor
+- NVIDIA GeForce RTX 3090 Ti, 24 GB VRAM
+- 425 GB of RAM
+- 3 TB HDD space

 ___
 ### Obtain Datasets
 Make sure that you have all required datasets in the  `./data` directory.